larkly/puppet-secret/README.md

         chown -R puppet:puppet /secrets

 2. Configure this path in your `/etc/puppet/fileserver.conf`.
-Make sure it is on a per-node basis! (to do this, include the '%H' in the path as shown; this makes sure the node's FQDN is part of the access path)
+Make sure it is on a per-node basis! (to do this, include the `%H` in the path as shown; this makes sure the node's FQDN is part of the access path)

         [secrets]
         path /secrets/%H/